valohai/aws-hybrid-workers-terraform/README.md

 3. Finally execute `terraform apply "valohai-init"` to configure the resources needed for a Valohai Hybrid AWS Installation.

 After you've created all the resources, you'll need to share the outputs with Valohai (`master_iam`, `secret_name`, `valohai_queue_private_ip`, `valohai_queue_public_ip`)

+## Removing Valohai resources

+To remove all of the created Valohai resources empty your `valohai-data` S3 bucket and run `terraform destroy -var-file=variables.tfvars`.